Code-Institute-Submissions/TheresLundqvist-The-Yoga-Studio_NovResub/README.md

  * The top of the page shows the studio name, a clickable link that takes the user back to the homepage.
  * To the right of the navigation user can find links to the home, blog and gallery pages.
- * The navigation has a light font and a darker background for good contrast.
+ * The navigation has a dark font and a lighter background for good contrast.
  * The studio name has a bigger font than the navigation bar to clearly state the studio and webpage's name.

  <img width="1000" src="documentation/header.png">